GMNBNBNB/CSE-3902/README.md

 3902 team 6 project

-ICommand interface is not yet in use
-ISprite is used for Enemy, Block and Item
-IPlayer is used for Player controll
-IProjectile is used for Projectile controll

-Player controls
-Arrow and "wasd" keys should move Mario and change his facing direction, 'w' and up arrow jump, 's' and down arrow are crouch Number keys (1, 2) make Mario shoot projectile
-Use 'e' to cause Mario change the state

-Block/obstacle controls
+We have designed three levels, where level 1 and level 2 are adventure levels, and level 3 is a test room.

+In level 3:

-Use keys "t" and "y" to cycle between which block is currently being shown
+Block/obstacle controls: Use the keys "t" and "y" to cycle between which block is currently being shown.

-Item controls
-Use keys "u" and "i" to cycle between which item is currently being shown
+Item controls: Use the keys "u" and "i" to cycle between which item is currently being shown.

-Enemy/NPC (other character) controls
-Use keys "o" and "p" to cycle between which enemy or npc is currently being shown
+Enemy/NPC (other character) controls: Use the keys "o" and "p" to cycle between which enemy or NPC is currently being shown.

-Other controls
-Use 'q' to quit and 'r' to reset the program back to its initial state.
+Other controls: Use 'q' to quit and 'r' to reset the program back to its initial state.
+For each level, you can use Escape to exit the level, return to the main menu, and use Q to quit the game.

+For level 1:

+We achieved collision with enemies and blocks.
+Interaction with items and blocks is implemented.
+The map is not fully created; we only created a few blocks and items for testing.